Staff Council Bylaws

 b.
 Elections will take place in odd-numbered years for odd-numbered districts and in even-numbered years for even-numbered districts.

-3. New representatives and alternates to the Staff Council who are elected in the Spring semester will assume duties at the first meeting of the fiscal year, which begins on July
+3. New representatives and alternates to the Staff Council who are elected in the spring semester will assume duties at the first meeting of the fiscal year, which begins on May.

-4. The Director of Human Resources or his/her designee will serve as an ex-officio, non-voting liaison to the Staff Council.
+4. The associate vice chancellor and chief Human Resources officer or his/her designee will serve as an ex-officio, non-voting liaison to the Staff Council.
 This appointment will be in addition to any member of the Human Resources staff who may be elected to serve as a representative or alternate to the Staff Council.

 B. Election of Representatives and Alternates